ehsong/ehsong.github.io/_pages/data_analytics.md

 {% include base_path %}

-Aside from research in political science, I am interested in conducting data analytics to find actionable business insights.
+Aside from research in political science, I am interested in conducting data analytics to find actionable insights.
 I had several opportunities to work as a data scientist for tech startups.

 *Data Scientist, [Kiwi Insurance](https://www.kiwiinsure.co/)* (2020 Jun - 2020 Aug)
 - Built webscrapers that can collect meta data on queried accounts on facebook and twitter.
 Meta data includes the handle, name, number of followers, number following, etc.